 Which exam types do academic institutions use?

-This is the first of two lessons about Exam Types.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Exam Types.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the concept of using exams in academic settings